Denver Motorcycle Accident LawyerRequest Free Consultation

 Why Choose Us?

-- At Fuicelli & Lee, our motto “Experience Matters” is a reflection on the drive, track record, and relentless pursuit of justice held by our attorneys.
+- At Fuicelli & Lee, our motto, “Experience Matters,” is a reflection of the drive, track record, and relentless pursuit of justice held by our attorneys.
 We understand the strategies insurance companies use to put their profits before your well-being.
 We also know how to counter these tactics to obtain the justice and compensation you truly deserve.

 - One of our partners, Keith Fuicelli, is a brain injury survivor and understands firsthand what his clients are going through.

 - We service all of Colorado.
 We offer virtual case management from initial consultation through settlement if that is what the client desires.
 We are tech-forward – text, e-signing, and emailing are key components of our virtual case management.

 - We offer all clients our No Fee Promise and free initial consultations to help you determine if you have a case.
 Our attorneys only get paid if you receive a settlement or verdict on your case.
 Our fees are paid as a percentage of the money we help you recover after the case is settled.